Philodendron selloum 'Sun Red' Indoor Care, Propagation, Problems and Remedies

 Watering

-Reduce the amount and frequency of watering during the cold season as growth is minimal at this time.
-Use water that is at room temperature to avoid shocking this tropical plant.
+Reduce the amount and frequency of watering in the cold season (fall and winter) as growth is minimal at this time.
+However, do not allow the soil to dry completely to avoid wilting and brown leaf edges.

 Light Requirements